-Fairfield Area High School Senior Schedule Privilege Permission Form - 2018 - 2019
+Fairfield Area High School Senior Schedule Privilege Permission Form - 2022- 2023

-It is unde rstood that , a current senior planning to graduate in
+It is understood that , a current senior planning to graduate in

-June of 20 019, will be USI NG SENIOR LI EAVE during the e blocks indicate d below.
+June of 2021, will be USING SENIOR LEAVE during the blocks indicated below.

-Block Quarter 1 Quarter 2 Quarter 3 Quarter 4
+Block Quarter 1 Quarter 2 Quarter 3 Quarter 4 1

-1

 2

 3

 4

-The stuc lent plans to us e the time not s pent in school of during the struc tured school day to
+The student plans to use the time not spent in school during the structured school day to

-·

-By signi ng below, the s tudent's parent / guardian unde erstands that the e student will not be attending classes

-locks indicated

-• credits to graduate on time will have their I to allow students time during the school day to
+The student plans to use the time not spent in school during the structured school day to

-follow the ir career goals in p reparation for grad luation.
-Fairfield Area School Distri ict recommends that students not taking advantage

-• ٠ . , arning from a local community college or begin cted to personally sign in and sign out in the high

-appropriate to thei students are expec cted to personally sign in and sign out in the high

-Signed: (Student) Date:

-(Student)
+By signing below, the student's parent / guardian understands that the student will not be attending classes during blocks indicated above.Students who are scheduled to attend limited blocks but who are lacking in needed credits to graduate on time will have their schedules changed in order to meet the graduation goal.
+This agreement is designed to allow students time during the school day to follow their career goals in preparation for graduation.
+Fairfield Area School District recommends that students not taking advantage of additional coursework in the high school during the school day seek advanced learning from a local community college or begin career planning by seeking gainful and appropriate employment.
+Students are expected to personally sign in and sign out in the high school office each day, as is appropriate to their schedule.

 Signed: Date:

-(Parent / Guard lian)
+- (Student)

 Signed: Date:

-(I Principal or Coun selor)
+C (Parent / Guardian)

+Signed: Date:

+C (Principal or Counselor)

-SAMPLE 2018-2019 FAHS Course Selection Sheet
+SAMPLE 2022-2023 FAHS Course Selection Sheet